Auburn–LSU football rivalry: 2021

 Auburn and first-year head coach Bryan Harsin travelled to Death Valley to play LSU for the first SEC contest of the 2021 season and completed a comeback from being down, 13–0, to win, 24–19.
 Auburn quarterback Bo Nix, who was benched the previous week against Georgia State in favor of backup quarterback and LSU transfer T.J.
 Finley (who made his first SEC start at Auburn the year prior, in a 48–11 Auburn victory on Halloween night), passed for 255 yards and 1 touchdown while running for 74 yards and another touchdown en route to snapping a 10-game losing steak in Tiger Stadium and securing Auburn's first win in Baton Rouge since Tommy Tuberville's first season as head coach in 1999.

 2024-present

-With Oklahoma and Texas joining the SEC in 2024, Auburn and LSU will no longer play every year.
-Auburn and LSU will not play one another in 2024 or 2025, marking the first time since 1990-1991 that the teams will not meet.
-Under the nine-game SEC scheduling format starting in 2026, the teams will likely play twice (home-and-home) every four years.
+With Oklahoma and Texas joining the SEC in 2024, Auburn and LSU no longer play every year.
+Auburn and LSU did not play in 2024 or 2025, marking the first time since 1990-1991 that the teams did not meet.
+Under the nine-game SEC scheduling format starting in 2026, the teams will play twice (home-and-home) every four years, with the next meeting scheduled for 2026 at Auburn.